orbeon/orbeon-forms-doc/form-runner/api/other/offline-embedding-api.md

 An Orbeon form first needs to be *compiled* into a serialized representation.
 This is done on the server-side, and the result is a zip file containing the compiled form definition, as well as any resources referenced by the form.

-In order to obtain a compiled form definition, you call the following service endpoint:
+In order to obtain a compiled form definition, you call the following service endpoint with an HTTP `GET` request:

 ```
 /fr/service/$app/$form/compile?format=zip